Connect Dialog: Connect failure warning unreadable

 And the advanced section could be more organized

-#5 Updated by Andreas Kohlbecker 11 months ago
+#5 Updated by Andreas Kohlbecker over 1 year ago

 Thank you for this screenshot.
 This clarifies the situation.
 There are a couple of eclipse bugs due to which eclipse is using the system color settings for Tooltip Background and Tooltip Text if not defined otherwise.
 This is often causing problems for the tooltips (https://www.qwant.com/?q=eclipse%20dark%20background%20unreadable%20tooltip&t=web) and other UI components when Tooltip Background is set to a dark color.